mattermost/mattermost-handbook-1/source/people/hiring.md

 ## Obstacles

 1. Lack of full-time People leader
+1. Lack of full-time Recruiting leader and coordinator to manage and train on the processes
-1. Different hiring processes in R&D and GTM organizations
+1. Different hiring processes in R&D and GTM organizations - this may be ok due to the nature of the roles and the requirements
+1. Do not have measures in place to get a baseline on current processes and to obtain current hiring manager and candidate experience
+1. Do not have process in place to obtain feedback from candidates on their experience interviewing at MM

 ## Measures

-1. On average new candidates raise the bar per level band
+1. On average new candidates raise the bar per level band - what does this mean?
-1. Average days between first screened candidate to role filled is quicker than 90 days
-1. Candidate NPS of 70 or better
+1. Hires are considered excellent technical and cultural additions to MM by hiring manager, teams and VP
+1. Increase time to fill by some percentage better than what we are going now
+1. Hiring managers are ore satisfied with hiring process and outcomes than they were previously

 ---